Lori10/Master-Thesis-Few-Shot-CoT-Prompting-LLM/README.md

-# Few-shot prompting with LLMs
+# Few-shot chain-of-thought prompting with LLMs

 ## Python version requirement
 The pyproject.toml file specifies that Python versions from 3.9 to 3.9.6, as well as Python versions from 3.9.7 up to, but not including, 4.0 are allowed.